 Known for its tech and entreprenurial corridor, its vibrant art scene and its many cool neighborhoods offering tons of things to do, Covington is a great place to hang out.
 Our exclusive sponsor of the Covington properties, First Financial Bank, invites you to our two featured neighborhoods: Mother of God and the downtown Central Business District.
 Come explore Covington with us!

 Please scroll down to see the Covington properties featured on the tour.

-This video will give you a little preview of one of the Dayton homes featured on the tour.
+This video will give you a little preview of one of the Covington homes featured on the tour.